Umami Pot

 Step 3

 Turn off the heat and remove the lid.
-Pour ponzu over the pork and sprinkle with the green onions.
+Pour ponzu sauce over the pork and sprinkle with the green onions.

 To store